-The tax deadline is less than a week away: are you prepared?
+The tax deadline is approaching: are you prepared?
 To avoid paying potential late fees, you must have your return filed or postmarked before April 15.
 Here are some last minute tax filing tips to help ensure you’ve got all of your income tax ducks in a row.

 Don’t Rush to File